plotly/academy/_react/1-introduction.md

 }
 ```

-The problem here is that `this` is in undefined in `increment` – the easiest way to fix this is to `bind` the context of `increment` to the class in the constructor like so:
+The problem here is that `this` is undefined in `increment` – the easiest way to fix this is to `bind` the context of `increment` to the class in the constructor like so:

 ```JS
 class Counter extends React.Component {